DegardinBruno/human-self-learning-anomaly/utils/README.md

 ## Preprocessing Dataset
-In order to employ the WS/SS framework and self-supervision, normalization is required since we are working with coupled deep learning networks working at different levels.
+In order to employ the WS/SS framework and apply self-supervision to your dataset, normalization is required since we are working with coupled deep learning networks working at different levels.
 Follow the next steps to successfully preprocessing your dataset.

 1. **Video Conversion**: Convert videos to frames.
 Videos inside their type directory.